Usman-Hussain567/PNA-Clamp-Optimisation-for-Oak-Microbiome-Studies/README.md

 The "Phyloseq_with_chloro_mito.RDS" contains a phyloseq object of sequencing data with chloroplast and mitochondria reads included.
 The phyloseq object contains an ASV table, classification table and the metadata.
 The "Phyloseq_exc_chloro_mito.RDS" is the same but filtering out all reads assigned to chloroplast and mitochondria ASVs.

 The "qPCR_data.RDS" contains all data from qPCR along with the metadata.

+The raw sequence files can be found in the European Nucleotide Archive (ENA) under the study accession number [PRJEB78505](https://www.ebi.ac.uk/ena/browser/view/PRJEB78505)